Kevinwochan/Slackr/README.md

 You will be heavily marked for your use of thoughtful project management and use of git effectively.
 The degree to which your team works effectively will also be assessed.

-The files described above should all be in the root of your repository.
+The `assumptions.md` file described above should be in the root of your repository.
 If you've not written markdown before (which we assume most of you haven't), it's not necessary to research the format.
 Markdown is essentially plain text with a few extra features for basic formatting.
 You can just stick with plain text if you find that easier.

 Do NOT attempt to try and write or start a web server.
 Don't overthink how these functions are meant to connect to a frontend yet.
 This is for the next iteration.
 In this iteration you are just focusing on the high level functions that will eventually be used for a web server.
 ### Tests